-- 1. The sponsoring foreign student exchange organization must assume the final responsibility for resolving problems, including, if necessary, the changing of host families or the early return home of the exchange student because of personal, family, or school difficulties. - 2.
+- The sponsoring foreign student exchange organization must assume the final responsibility for resolving problems, including, if necessary, the changing of host families or the early return home of the exchange student because of personal, family, or school difficulties. - 2.
 The sponsoring foreign student exchange organization must contact the exchange student and host family periodically throughout the exchange visit to ensure that problems are dealt with promptly and effectively. - 3.
 The host family must be available and willing to meet with school personnel when functions or conditions require it.

-District Expectations-Student Opportunities/Responsibilities
+Charter School Expectations-Student Opportunities/Responsibilities

-1. Required Courses: Foreign exchar nge students will be expected to enroll in the follo owing academic classes while attending High School:

-- A. One English class; - B. One United States history class or one government class; and - C. Maintain enrollment in at least six classes. - 2.
-Athletic Program: Foreign exchange students are eligible to participate in the \\\\\ High School Activities Program.
-Guidelines for participation are set by District policy and by the Idaho High School Activities Association (IHSAA), as follows: - A. Recognition: The student must be a participant of an "official Foreign Exchange Program" as defined in the publication from the National Association of Secondary School Principals, entitled, "Advisory List of International Educational Travel and Exchange Programs".
+- Required Courses: Foreign exchange students will be expected to enroll in the following academic classes while attending the Charter School: - A. One English class; - B. One United States history class or one government class; and - C. Maintain enrollment in at least six classes. - 2.
+Athletic Program: Foreign exchange students are eligible to participate in the {{School_Name}} High School Activities Program.
+Guidelines for participation are set by School policy and by the Idaho High School Activities Association (IHSAA), as follows: - A. Recognition: The student must be a participant of an "official Foreign Exchange Program" as defined in the publication from the National Association of Secondary